shdrn2402/Eight-week-SQL-challenge/Case Study #5 - Data Mart/README.md

 >- Generate a new avg_transaction column as the sales value divided by transactions rounded to 2 decimal places for each record

 **\*Note**:
-While the original task does not specify the inclusion of the `sales` column in the `clean_weekly_sales` table, it is added to streamline subsequent analysis.
+While the original task does not specify the inclusion of `sales` and `platform` columns in the `clean_weekly_sales` table, they were added to streamline subsequent analysis.
 This decision is made to avoid redundant data extraction and transformations from the `weekly_sales` table in later queries, particularly when calculating metrics that rely on the 'sales' data.
 Given that the original weekly_sales table lacks a primary key, which could have facilitated efficient joins, two main approaches were considered:
 1. Adding a primary key to the clean_weekly_sales table, either by identifying a unique combination of columns or creating a surrogate key;
-2. Including the `sales` column directly.
+2. Including the `sales` and `platform` columns directly.
 Opting for the latter, despite slightly deviating from the original task, simplifies the overall analysis workflow and ensures data consistency.

 ***Solution:***
 ```SQL